chaotic1988/docs/xtrade5/developer _guide.md

 ## 1 Overview

 ### 1.1 Middleware
-XTrade5 Tra uses Redis as middle ware
+XTrade5 uses Redis as middleware.
+In particular, request and response messages